Grant-Archibald-MS/powerfuldev-testing/context/security-testengine-storage-state-deep-dive.md

 ### Storage State

 After a successful login process The storage state of the browser context can contain [cookies](https://learn.microsoft.com/entra/identity/authentication/concept-authentication-web-browser-cookies) that are used to authenticate later sessions.

+The [How to: Use Data Protection](https://learn.microsoft.com/dotnet/standard/security/how-to-use-data-protection) provides more information and details on this approach.

+### Windows Data Protection API

+.NET provides access to the data protection API (DPAPI), which allows you to encrypt data using information from the current user account or computer.
+When you use the DPAPI, you alleviate the difficult problem of explicitly generating and storing a cryptographic key.

 ### Data Protection API